About the project

 What we do

-Syto tracks the cognitive war— Russia's systematic effort to shape public consciousness through information manipulation.
-We monitor pro-Russian media and Telegram channels, surface recurring strategic messages, and publish them as narrative cards with an explanation of the manipulation and counter-messaging tools.
+Syto tracks the cognitive war — Russia's systematic effort to shape public consciousness through information manipulation.
+We read three kinds of source — Telegram channels, X accounts, and outlets' RSS feeds — surface recurring strategic messages, and publish them as narrative cards with an explanation of the manipulation and counter-messaging tools.

 For each narrative we show: what exactly is being claimed, which propaganda technique is used, what real grievance the message exploits — and how to counter it effectively.
-We also track who each narrative targets: Ukrainians at home, military families, Western publics, and others.
+We also track who each narrative targets: Ukrainians at home, military families, Western publics, American voters, the British public, and others.

-The same narrative can appear in both lenses simultaneously — but with different framing and persuasion tactics tailored to each audience.
+The same narrative can appear in several lenses simultaneously — but with different framing and persuasion tactics tailored to each audience.

 - How it works — the multi-agent pipeline: ingestion, analysis, time windows, and limitations.